asmaier/BSFilter/README.md

 ~~Just install the extension from [the Chrome Web Store](https://chrome.google.com/webstore/detail/jionadcjdpdikjmgfohlohnclocfaija)!~~

-~~Then surf the web as normal without worrying about bumping in to adults going mad about Pokemon.~~
+~~Then surf the web as normal without worrying about bumping in to adults going mad about Bullshit.~~

 Installation (for Developers)